JamesPrenticez/rng/libs/jump-quest/game/entities/README.md

-# hooks
+# entities

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build hooks` to build the library.
+Run `nx build entities` to build the library.